dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ## We Have The Start Of A Game

-![A screen recording of the board with the player walking around randomly also over Blocks and StaticBlocks and erasing them as we leave their tile.](assets/moving.svg)
+![A screen recording of the board with the player walking around randomly including over Blocks and StaticBlocks and erasing them as they walk over the tiles.](assets/moving.svg)

 This is it.
 We did it!